kamranahmedse/kamranahmedse.github.io/blog/_posts/2017-03-04-quick-guide-to-http-caching.md

 ### Reverse Proxy Cache

 Reverse proxy cache or surrogate cache is implemented close to the origin servers in order to reduce the load on server.
-Unlike proxy caches which are implemented by ISPs etc to reduce the bandwidth usage in a network, surrogates or proxy caches are implemented near to the origin servers by the server administrators to reduce the load on server.
+Unlike proxy caches which are implemented by ISPs etc to reduce the bandwidth usage in a network, surrogates or reverse proxy caches are implemented near to the origin servers by the server administrators to reduce the load on server.

 ![Reverse Proxy Cache](http://i.imgur.com/Eg4Cru3.png)

 ## Caching Headers

-Now that you know the different locations at which site data can be cached, you probably have got the idea that although you as a web developer can control the reverse proxy caches, you can not avoid browser and proxy caches.
+Now that you know the different caching locations, you probably have got the idea that although you can control the reverse proxy caches, you can not avoid browser and proxy caches.
 And if your website is not configured to use these caches properly, it will still be cached using whatever the defaults are set on these caches.

 So, how do we control the web cache? you ask.
 Whenever the server emits some response, it is accompanied with some HTTP headers to control the cache.
 So content provider is the one that has to make sure to return proper HTTP headers to force the caches on how to cache the content.

 ### Expires

-Before HTTP/1.1 and introduction of `Cache-Control`, there was `expires` header which is simply a timestamp telling the caches how long should some content is to be considered fresh.
+Before HTTP/1.1 and introduction of `Cache-Control`, there was `Expires` header which is simply a timestamp telling the caches how long should some content is to be considered fresh.
 Possible value to this header is absolute expiry date and the date has to be in GMT.
 Below is the sample header

 ```

 Expires: Mon, 13 Mar 2017 12:22:00 GMT
 ```

-It should be noted that the date cannot be more than a year and if the date format is wrong, content will be considered stale
+It should be noted that the date cannot be more than a year and if the date format is wrong, content will be considered stale.
+Also, the clock on cache has to be in sync with the clock on server, otherwise the desired results might not be achieved.

+Although, `Expires` header is still valid and is supported widely by the caches, `Cache-Control` should be given preference over it.

 ### Pragma